-They made the bit holder magnetic, but the place that you actually attach the bit is not.
-Couple that with fact that it is extremely shallow and that makes it easy for the bit to fall out and get lost.
+They made the bit holder magnetic, but the place where you actually attach the bit is not.
+Couple that with the fact that it is extremely shallow and that makes it easy for the bit to fall out and get lost.
 I have already dropped the Phillips head several times.

 The knife blade opens easily….
 A little too easily.
 It also hangs with the point of the knife sticking up, making it extremely easy to jab yourself with it.

 CRKT never fails to produce a solidly built product.
 I think that this is a great addition to keep in a small car kit, glove box, or inside a pocket.
 The fact that it has an adjustable wrench as well as standard-sized screwdrivers, makes the Guppie invaluable in a pinch.

 But the magnetic bit holder non-magnetic drive attachment makes me hesitant to carry it anywhere that it may get knocked loose.
 While it is much better than the Gerber Shard, it still leaves a little to be desired.

 Want more?
 Check out these related articles from our site:

 - Kabar BK&T Machax Knife Review

 - Benchmade HK Feint Fixed Blade Knife Review